 Above I’ve obviously done my own review of the features/capabilities of Twin Eagles pellet grills comparing them to their nearest competition.
-However, I also like to add in owners reviews into my posts where possible.
-I would love to add in a Twin Eagles owners video review into this post, unfortunately, I’ve been unable to find one.
+However, I also like to add-in owners reviews into my posts where possible.
+I would love to add a Twin Eagles owners video review into this post, unfortunately, I’ve been unable to find one.
 Its understandable though, these are not your ‘average’ pellet grill and are simply not something most people can afford.
 Therefore, I’ve included the next best thing, a demonstration video from Gilbert Fireplaces & BBQ’s.

 Conclusions On Twin Eagles Pellet Grills

 If you can afford it a Twin Eagles wood pellet grill/smoker its currently the highest specification unit on the market as of this moment.
 With its 304 stainless steel construction, low 140 degree and high 725 degree cooking temperatures the Twin Eagles pellet grills set themselves apart.
 The pellet hopper on these grills is 13lbs.
 That’s is less than their nearest competition in the Memphis pellet grills at between 18-24 lbs.
 However, it does have to be noted that at an average temperature of 225 degrees pellet consumption is around 1/2 lb per hour.
 Therefore, when doing ‘low and slow’ smoking meats potentially over a whole day a brimmed 13lb pellet hopper is sufficient for 23 hours of cooking.